Yena830/2025Spr_projects_Whispers_of_the_Maze/README.md

 ---
 ## 4. Algorithm Analysis & Performance

-### Maze Generation (DFS-based backtracking)
+### Maze Generation (DFS-based backtracking + difficulty scaling)
-- The maze is a *perfect maze* (i.e., fully connected and loop-free), generated using randomized depth-first search.
+- The **base maze** is a fully connected, loop-free maze, generated using randomized depth-first search.
+- In **medium**  difficulty, we add random extra paths after the base maze is built.
-- Each cell is visited once with constant-time wall updates.
+- Each cell is visited once (DFS), and additional edges are inserted with constant-time updates.
-- **Time Complexity**: O(N), where N = width × height (i.e., total number of cells).
+- **Time Complexity**:
+  - Easy → O(N)
+  - Medium → O(N + P), where P is the number of extra added paths (small, user-defined).

 ### Shortest Path Solver (for internal validation only)
 - A breadth-first search (BFS) is used to ensure that the start and exit are connected and to identify the shortest path for testing purposes.